zaproxy/zaproxy-test/README.md

 # zaproxy-test
 This project was exported from https://code.google.com/p/zaproxy-test

+Note that the plan is to move all of the tests into the relevant projects, at which point this project will be frozen and just maintained for historical purposes.

 The zaproxy-test project contains all developer's test code for the OWASP Zed Attack Proxy (ZAP) and its extensions.
 This includes (but is not limited to)

 * Unit Tests for ensuring the intended behavior of individual classes